Skip to main content

 Freedom of expression

-Regulation 18 protects the right to freedom of expression for the University's students, employees and visiting speakers.
+The University’s Code of Practice and Regulation 18 protect the right to freedom of expression for the University's students, employees and visiting speakers.

 It’s important that our students have the right to express views and ideas freely, without fear of interference or persecution.
 The University allows a wide range of views, even when they are unpopular, controversial or provocative.
 Respectful debate can strengthen our community, and discussion of issues helps us challenge discrimination and fight intolerance.